-Bourne Place, part of the new connection between the railway station and the High Street
+Bourne Place, part of the new connection between the part of the new connection between the part of the new connection between the new connection bet

 27. Residential policy

 - 27.1 Housing in the town centre will contribute toward the overall housing for the Borough.
 A capacity study of opportunity sites in the town centre has identified that 850 units can be accommodated in Sittingbourne town centre. - 27.2 The Council will permit at least 850 new homes in the town centre in the period up to 2037/38.
 This will include housing as part of mixed-use developments.
 The density to be achieved will be dependent on the character of the area and the other uses within the development or surrounding area. - 27.3 Housing development will be encouraged to provide amenity space which may be provide on roofs or as balconies.
 Where space is tight contributions towards new green spaces identified in the town centre will be required. - 27.4 Affordable housing will be provided as a minimum of 10% in accordance with Policy DM8 of the Adopted Local Plan.
 This will be reviewed as part of the Local Plan Review process. - 27.5 Conversion of upper floors of existing buildings to residential use will be encouraged in all parts of the town centre including the High Street.
 Ideally access will be provided front the front of buildings but where this is not possible alternative access may be considered. - 27.6 The overall massing and height of residential development will be reduced with the set-back of upper floors such that terraces or balconies can be provided. - 27.7 Consideration of wind and air movement will be given in design of residential developments especially the taller buildings. - 27.8 Entrances will be in a prime position, clear, obvious, uncluttered, well-designed and safe. - 27.9 Size of dwellings will be in accordance with Policy ST 5 to enable sufficient space for living, storage and working in homes with a new focus on work-ready homes.